-The catchment and the potential development within each precinct were analysed to derive the noise management and project noise trigger levels.
+Potential developments were analysed to derive the noise management and project noise trigger levels.
 The applicable operational assessment criteria and potential limitations within each land use zoning area were derived and discussed.

 Potential mitigation strategies, including recommendations for the development of a Noise Management Precinct, were discussed.
 Provision for buffer distances between high noise generating activities and sensitive areas has also been discussed and should be the first cause of action in terms of noise mitigation.
 Mitigation strategies should be refined when more information about specific locations and noise emissions sources of industries are determined.